In this post

 4. GTranslate

-GTranslate is not only original when compared to the other WordPress multilingual plugins on this list, but it’s actually completely different.
+GTranslate is not only original compared to the other WordPress multilingual plugins on this list.
+It’s completely different.

-It’s the only SaaS solution on this list, and it’s entirely cloud-based.
+The plugin is the only SaaS solution on this list and it’s entirely cloud-based.
 This has its pros and cons.

-The pros are that you’re not putting a load on your servers to handle the translations.
+One of the main pros is that you’re not putting a load on your servers to handle the translations.
 Instead, everything is fetched from the GTranslate servers and their Translation Delivery Network.

-GTranslate also provides you with one of the fastest ways to make your site multilingual – as long as you don’t mind not having much control over those translations.
+GTranslate also provides one of the fastest ways to make your site multilingual – as long as you don’t mind having little control over those translations.

 The free version of GTranslate doesn’t store those translations anywhere.
 Again, this all happens on the fly each time a new visitor requests a different language version.
 It also means that the search engines do not index the translations.